 Specific approaches per asset class

-In addition to the overarching approach described above, we have identified some key investment areas where we apply further, specific ESG criteria to cater for the different risk characteristics of responsible investment.
+In addition to the overarching approach described above, we have identified some key investment areas in which we apply further, specific ESG criteria to cater for the different risk characteristics of responsible investing.
 These key investment areas include rates products, credit products, equities and real estate:

-Rates products1 constitute the largest asset class in our investment portfolio, with a share of 55% at the end of 2014.
-With 39% of total assets under management, government bonds (incl. agency) are the largest holding within rates products.
+Rates products2 constitute the largest asset class in our investment portfolio, with a share of 51% at the end of 2015.
+At 39% of total assets under management, government bonds (incl. agency) are the largest holding within rates products.

 Political Country Risk Rating

 The Political Country Risk Rating comprehensively measures the political risk in a country, which is defined as events of a political, economic or social nature that harm business operations or adversely affect the business climate.
 The overall country score is derived from multiple external and internal data sets and Swiss Re’s expert assessment.

 The Sustainability Rating, a derivative of the Political Country Risk Rating, measures the overall social, environmental and human rights situation in a country, and supports Swiss Re’s alignment with relevant United Nations principles.